 The mother of affirmations, whom I learned a great deal from, is Louise Hay.
 She believes the most fundamental affirmations are learning how to love yourself.

-The following are some of my personal favorites from Louise’s books:
+The following are some of my personal favorite affirmations from Louise’s books:

 She recommends focusing on one affirmation at a time.
 Repeating the mantra of choice over and over again.
 As many as 300 to 400 times a day!

 Although affirmations have worked for me, there is some mixed research on the value of affirmations.
-Some studies show positive results and other don’t.
+Some studies show positive results and others don’t.

 The original creator of the blog explored this topic and found that positive-affirmations don’t work.
-For example, the studies said positive affirmations could lead to decreased in self-esteem.
+For example, the studies said positive affirmations could lead to a decrease in self-esteem.

 I’m not a spiritual teacher, guru, or scientist.
 All I can speak from is my personal experience.
 But, as with anything in life, what works for some, might not work for all.